 By participating in the electronic voting process you are providing your proxy instructions to the Secretary of NAJIT to be executed on the day before the annual Meeting, June 9, 2018.
 If you prefer, you can send a ballot by mail.
 You must provide your member (account) number on the ballot.
 Please note, once you select the mail ballot option you will not be able to vote electronically.
 Mail in ballots must be received by June 1, 2018.

-NAJIT will be accepting electronic ballot proxies until June 8, 2017.
+NAJIT will be accepting electronic ballot proxies until June 8, 2018.
 You must be an Active or Life member of NAJIT to vote.
-All votes are assigned a control number and your ballot or ballot proxy will remain anonymous.
 NAJIT will keep a record of who has voted and who has not.
 You may only vote once.
 If you encounter any difficulty in voting, please contact NAJIT at 404-566-4705 or via email at firstname.lastname@example.org.